RMS Olympic: Audacious incident 1914

 Olympic took off 250 of Audaciouss crew, then the destroyer managed to attach a tow cable between Audacious and Olympic and they headed west for Lough Swilly.
 However, the cable parted after Audaciouss steering gear failed.
 A second attempt was made to tow the warship, but the cable became tangled in 's propellers and was severed.
 A third attempt was tried but also failed when the cable gave way.
-By 17:00 the Audaciouss quarterdeck was awash and it was decided to evacuate the remaining crew members to Olympic and Liverpool, and at 20:55 there was an explosion aboard Audacious and she sank.
+By 17:00 the Audaciouss quarterdeck was awash and it was decided to evacuate the remaining crew members to Olympic and Liverpool.
+At 20:55 there was an explosion aboard Audacious and she sank.